-While there are some serious competitions, each of which have their own rules and variations, we’ll try and give you some of the basics which generally cover the majority of versions of beach cricket, all of which are loosely based on the standard rules of cricket
+While there are some serious competitions, each of which have their own rules and variations, we’ll try and give you some of the basics which generally cover the majority of beach cricket versions, all of which are loosely based on the standard rules of cricket.

 - The basic equipment consists of a bat, ball (often a tennis ball because it hurts less and bounces more) and two sets of stumps (quite often a beer cooler at each end will suffice).

 - If only one set of stumps is available, the non-strikers end can be marked by something as simple as a T-shirt, hat or even a shoe.
 In these circumstances, this means the bowling will only be to one end.

 - There can be a designated wicketkeeper although a windbreak, deckchair or equivalent can often be used in place of the glovesman.

 - There are generally no restrictions on the number of players and even the family dog can be allowed to play.
 Teams can range from 1 versus 1 to 100 or more per side!

 - Sometimes it might just be everyone fielding until one of the two batting are out.
 Just decide what works best for you and your number of players.

 - Often the person getting the batter out becomes the batter, but this will depend on whether you are playing a team variant or each person as an individual.

 - Games can often be split into a defined number of overs per side (6 balls being one over), but if time allows, quite often more innings are added in between the all-important lunch, drink and ice cream breaks.